 Acupuncture is a therapy that utilizes hair-thin needles in several points all over the body to encourage blood and Qi flow to help alleviate any disharmonies in the body (mental, emotional, or physical).
-It is a Chinese Medicine, when going over your health, creates a Chinese Diagnosis to help formulate points to best treat your condition.
+It is often combined with other modalities, such as cupping, gua sha, kinesiology taping (acu-taping), or tui na massage, and TCM dietary therapy to help further support your treatment!
+Afraid of needles?
+Try a needleless treatment!

 Modalities: Often Combined with Acupuncture